0xPolygon/polygon-docs/docs/zkEVM/architecture/user-fees.md

     \texttt{SignedGasPrice} \leq \texttt{NEGP}
     $$

-    the network runs the risk to incur a loss.
+    the network runs the risk of incurring a loss.

     Hence the user is charged the full $\texttt{SignedGasPrice}$, and the Executor therefore executes the transaction using the $\texttt{SignedGasPrice}$.
 And the sequencing process is concluded.